Gateway2Morocco Travel

 Layer these on top of the core list depending on when you're going and where your itinerary takes you.

-Cool cities · Snow in Atlas
+Winter (Nov – Feb): Cool Cities, Snow in the Atlas

 • Warm down or fleece jacket